barryclark/jekyll-now/_posts/lgl-guide.md

 <img src="http://www.visualcomplexity.com/vc/images/120_big01.jpg" width="500"/>
 <br>*[Protein Homology Graph, Edward Marcotte and Alex Adai, MOMA](http://www.moma.org/interactives/exhibitions/2008/elasticmind/#/211/)*

+### The Large Graph Layout (LGL)

 Last summer, I had a 500,000 node/million connection network, and no way to look at its structure.
 Cytoscape maxed out at about 100,000 connections, and for some reason which I can't remember now,  I never got my network to load on the million node capable OpenOrd Layout for Gephi.

 As nicely outlined by in Martin Krzywinski's  [Hive Plot pag](http://www.hiveplot.net/), even if a software is capable of laying out a giant network, it is more than likely to create an unintepretable hairball.
 The Large Graph Layout (LGL) was created by Alex Adai in [Edward Marcotte's lab](http://marcottelab.org/index.php/Main_Page) to visualize large networks while avoiding hairballs.
 The algorithm itself is described in the original paper, ["LGL: Creating a Map of Protein Function with an Algorithm for Visualizing Very Large Biological Networks"](http://www.marcottelab.org/paper-pdfs/jmb-lgl.pdf).
 Basically, the algorithm first discovers disconnected clusters in the data, and then lays them out indidually.
 LGL works radially, where each cluster begins with a seed node, and new connections are added on spheres which are force directed outwards from the existing cluster.

+#### LGL Examples
+*  The Opte Project uses a minimal spanning LGL to [map the internet](http://www.opte.org/) every few years.
+*  Aaron Swartz used LGL for a neat [visualization of blogspace in 2006](http://www.aaronsw.com/weblog/blogviz).
+*  The Museum of Modern Art in New York picked an LGL of protein homologies (top image) for their 2008 exhibit ["Design and the Elastic Mind"](http://www.moma.org/interactives/exhibitions/2008/elasticmind/#/211/)

+#### LGL tips
 As there aren't many resources on using the Large Graph Layout, I wanted to do a quick post on my tips for using the software.
 This post is meant to supplement the [main FAQ](http://www.opte.org/lgl/) and the [README](https://github.com/TheOpteProject/LGL/blob/master/README.txt).
 LGL is mainly maintained by the Opte Project to map the internet, and the most recent version of the software can be cloned from their [ Github](https://github.com/TheOpteProject/LGL), with git clone https://github.com/TheOpteProject/LGL.git .

-#### LGL tips
+##### Input format (.ncol)
 The input format to LGL is called .ncol, which is just a space separated list of two connected verteces with an optional third column of weight.
 ```
+cat example.ncol
 vertex1 vertex2 [optional weight]
  ```
 Key points for formatting the input .ncol